Laboratoria/etiquette/README.md

-# Etiquette for digital `Laboratorians`
+# Digital Etiquette for Laboratorians

-> Etiquette (/ˈɛtᵻˌkɛt/ or /ˈɛtᵻkᵻt/, French: [e.ti.kɛt]) is a code of behavior that delineates expectations for social behavior according to contemporary conventional norms within a society, social class, or group.
+> Etiquette (/ˈɛtᵻˌkɛt/ or /ˈɛtᵻkᵻt/, French: [e.ti.kɛt]) is a code of behavior
+> that delineates expectations for social behavior according to contemporary
+> conventional norms within a society, social class, or group.
 >
 > Source: [Wikipedia](https://en.wikipedia.org/wiki/Etiquette)